fastly/pubsub/README.md

 Only being able to store the last message may seem limiting, but there are some benefits:

 * Storing messages indefinitely becomes practical.
 You can retain messages without an expiration and use them to serve initial content.
-* No worry about bombarding subscribers with a large message backlog.
+* No worry about flooding subscribers with a large message backlog.

 The feature is best used for message streams where the latest message supersedes all previous messages.
 If you need to send a stream of changes that can only be reconciled by receiving every message, you may want to publish a hint or version number and have the subscriber fetch the actual changes out of band.